open-forest-observatory/tree-species-prediction/README.md

 ## [Automate Metashape](https://github.com/open-forest-observatory/automate-metashape)
 This project is a wrapper around Agisoft Metashape that allows for reproducible end-to-end automated photogrammetry.
 The tag is `vx.x.x` and the conda environment should be called `meta`.

+# Setup
+Before any scripts can be ran, you must symlink the `_bootstrap.py` script into all working directories (i.e. folders with scripts that are ran directly, not called like other scripts such as those in `utils/` or `config/`).
+Fortunately the script `symlink_bootstrap.py` exists for that purpose.
+Simply run that script from the root directory of the project and it will take care of the rest.

+**Note for Contributors:** There is a list in this script called `WORKING_DIRS` that contains the relative paths of folders described above.
+If you add a new folder for scripts to be ran directly, please ensure you also add the relative path of the folder to this list.
+Similarly if additional outside scripts are needed (e.g. Automate-Metashape) the paths to these script dirs can be added to `_bootstrap.py` in a list towards the bottom called `SCRIPTS_PATHS`.

 # Processing steps
 TODO, describe overview of processing steps